asQ: parallel-in-time finite element simulations using ParaDiag for geoscientific models and beyond: Numerical examples

 Future improvements of ParaDiag, especially for nonlinear problems, must tackle the two issues identified above: preconditioning the complex-valued blocks; and overcoming the averaging error for long time windows.
 We are currently investigating developments in both directions using the nonlinear shallow water equations as a testbed.

 Effective preconditioning for the complex-valued blocks will depend on the PDE being solved.
 For atmospheric models, the blocks include both wave propagation and advection terms.
-Given the difficulty in solving both high wavenumber Helmholtz equations and high Courant number advection equations, preconditioners that either tackle both components explicitly or reduce the system size are likely necessary.
+Given the difficulty in solving both high wavenumber Helmholtz equations and high Courant number advection equations, preconditioners that either tackle both components explicitly or reduce the system to a size tractable by direct methods are likely necessary.
 This could entail composite preconditioners, similar to that used for the compressible Euler equations above, or preconditioners based on Schur complement factorisations.

 Diagonalisation in time requires the preconditioner to be a sum of Kronecker products, which in turn requires a constant-in-time spatial Jacobian.
 As such, overcoming the averaging error will require alternate solution strategies, for example splitting the timeseries into smaller chunks which can each be preconditioned with a circulant preconditioner, thereby decreasing the averaging error in each chunk.
-At the linear level, this could resemble a block Jacobi preconditioner for the all-at-once system where each block is formed of multiple timesteps (we are currently investigating this option, which is implemented in asQ as \texttt{SliceJacobiPC}).
-At the nonlinear level, one of the simplest options is to parallelise over the quasi-Newton iterations of several all-at-once systems, for which we have some promising preliminary results.
+At the linear level, this could resemble a block Jacobi preconditioner for the all-at-once system (see the \texttt{SliceJacobiPC} in Appendix \ref{app:other-asq}).
+At the nonlinear level, one of the simplest options is to parallelise over the quasi-Newton iterations of several all-at-once systems, which is essentially a pipelined nonlinear Gauss-Seidel method, for which we have some promising preliminary results.

-ParaDiag methods is currently an active area in the parallel-in-time field, with many possible research directions.
+ParaDiag methods is currently a very active area in the parallel-in-time field, with many possible research directions.
 The library presented here provides a sandbox for implementing and testing these methods, enabling faster development of new approaches as well as scalable performance demonstrations.

 \codedataavailability{ All code used in this manuscript is free and open source.
-The asQ library is available from https://github.com/firedrakeproject/asQ and is released under the MIT license.
-The scripts used to produce the data in this manuscript are available in the asQ repository. }
+The asQ library is available at https://github.com/firedrakeproject/asQ and is released under the MIT license.
+The data in this manuscript was generated using the Python scripts in (\cite{hope_collins_2024_asq_scripts}, also available in the asQ repository), the Singularity container in \citep{hope_collins_2024_asq_container}, and the versions of Firedrake, PETSc, and their dependencies in \citep{firedrake_zenodo_2024_asq}. }